castorini/anserini/docs/regressions-dl20-doc-segmented.md

 Explanation of settings:

 + The setting "default" refers the default BM25 settings of `k1=0.9`, `b=0.4`.
-+ The setting "tuned" refers to `k1=2.16`, `b=0.61`, tuned using the MS MARCO document sparse judgments to optimize for recall@100 (i.e., for first-stage retrieval) on 2020/12.
++ The setting "tuned" refers to `k1=2.16`, `b=0.61`, tuned in 2020/12 using the MS MARCO document sparse judgments to optimize for recall@100 (i.e., for first-stage retrieval).

 Settings tuned on the MS MARCO document sparse judgments _may not_ work well on the TREC dense judgments.